bitcoinhodler/glacier-psbt/README.md

 ## Address import: once per address.
 Script will need to calculate timestamp based on user-entered creation date.
 ## I calculated this timestamp as 24 hours ago, since that's before I sent some coins to it
+## After [bitcoin#14454](https://github.com/bitcoin/bitcoin/pull/14454) is released, this can/will change.
+## We will need to distinguish p2sh from p2wsh-in-p2sh and do different things here,
+## using the new "witnessscript" field.
 bitcoin-cli -testnet -rpcwallet=Glacier-2MzqiaZzpLT2SSBfsFqqo3FpZsP8g6WTvyC importmulti \
     '[
       {